Franchise Development and Economic Uncertainty

 Commercial Lending Gets Strict

-Private bank loans remain the most competitive, in terms of interest rates, though conventional loan rates have climbed steadily since January 2022.
-The 2022-2023 average conventional business loan rate is 5.5%, with Q2 2022 rates over 6%.
+Private bank loans remain the most competitive, in terms of interest rates, though conventional loan rates have climbed steadily since January 2025.
+The 2025 average conventional business loan rate is between 6.7% and 11.5% APR, up 2%-6% from 2023.

 SBA Loans (7A and CDC/504)